Ianfeather/ianfeather.co.uk/source/_posts/2018-03-17-radical-candor-in-code-review.markdown

 #### Understand your own personality and act accordingly
 My natural tendency is to be over polite and hold back if I don’t know the author that well.
 Because of that, if I doubt myself I typically err on the side of saying something.
 You might want to consider erring on the side of holding back If your personality is the opposite.

-### Now go read the book...
-It’s far better written than this and you’ll start applying the techniques to all aspects of your life.
-I get no commission despite having it to most people I’ve met!
-It’s recently been released on paperback and is probably available in all your favourite book shops.